sigizmunde/bondar-test-chat/README.md

 # Test Chat

-This project is a test task for a front-end internship appliance
+This project is my test task for a front-end internship appliance

 It is created with [Create React App](https://github.com/facebook/create-react-app).